janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-6-refactor.md

 This is the 6th part of the series about writing an serverless Azure Function in TypeScript.
 Since we now have and end-to-end test up and running we will refactor the code, cleaning it up a bit.

+"Make it work, make it right, make it fast."
+-- Kent Beck

+We have the first part, a working endpoint.
+Now we make it right.

 ## Strict mode

 The first thing we do is turn on TypeScript's strict mode, enabling a range of compile-time checks.
 You should always strive to enable this when using TypeScript, especially when starting from scratch.